Skip to content

 pass

-# Keep the context manager open for the lifetime of the application
+# Keep FastAgent running for the app lifetime

 Example: Embedding in a Command-Line Tool